 |Fort Zoutman||--||Downtown Oranjestad|

-The chart directly below lists a few details regarding other kinds of attractions of interest to vacationers.
+The chart just below lists more information on the other kinds of places of interest to travelers.

 |Lighthouse||1.0 mi.
 Northwest of Central Tierra Del Sol|

 Keep in mind that there are other types of attractions.
 To reach our complete guide to other attractions, navigate to this page.